-- In this course, we will use GATE 8.5.
-If you have an older version, please upgrade to the newer one, or many things may not work. - This version was just released last week with any luck we have fixed all the bugs © - In the latest version, we made a few changes, mainly to the way plugins are handled. - We provide a way to upgrade existing applications though, and the new way is much better overall. - Start GATE on your computer now (if you haven't already)
+- In this course, we will use GATE 8.6.
+If you have an older version, please upgrade to the newer one, or many things may not work. - This version was just released last week with any luck we have fixed all the bugs (3) - In the latest version, we made a few changes, mainly for routine maintenance. - We provide a way to upgrade existing applications though, and the new way is much better overall. - Start GATE on your computer now (if you haven't already)